iamdanielv/ml/tutorial-fashionmnist.md

 conda activate torch
 ```

-To make it easier, you can run the following code in a jupyter notebook by running the following:
+To make running code easier, you can start a jupyter notebook by running the following:

 ```shell
 jupyter notebook